Hydrodynamic force on a small squirmer moving with a time-dependent velocity at small Reynolds numbers: Formulation of the problem

 When inertial effects are negligible, one solves the steady Stokes equation with the boundary condition (\ref{eq:ActiveSpeed}) to determine the hydrodynamic force acting on such a spherical squirmer.
 The result is

-where $\mu$ is the dynamic viscosity of the fluid, $\vec n$ is the unit vector along the symmetry axis of the surface-velocity field, $a$ is the radius of the spherical squirmer, and $\vec x$ the position vector of its centre of mass in the laboratory frame.
-The steady swimming velocity in the creeping-flow approximation is obtained by setting the hydrodynamic force to zero.
+where $\mu$ is the dynamic viscosity of the fluid, $\vec n$ is the unit vector along the symmetry axis of the surface-velocity field (Figure \ref{fig:schematic}), $a$ is the radius of the spherical squirmer, and $\vec x$ the position vector of its centre of mass in the laboratory frame.
+The steady swimming velocity in the Stokes approximation is obtained by setting the hydrodynamic force to zero.
 This gives $\vp= (2/3) B_1 \vec n$.

-Here, we consider an {\em unsteady} squirmer, with time-dependent coefficients $B_1(t)$ and $B_2(t)$ in a quiescent fluid.
+We consider an {\em unsteady} squirmer, with time-dependent coefficients $B_1(t)$ and $B_2(t)$ in a quiescent fluid.
 The surface-velocity field produces a time-dependent disturbance flow that causes the organism to move with a time-dependent centre-of-mass velocity $\vp(t)$.
 In order to determine the hydrodynamic force on the squirmer, one has to solve the continuity and momentum equations for the disturbance flow $\vec{w}$ and the disturbance pressure $p$.
 In non-dimensional variables, these equations take the standard form

 All vectors in (\ref{eq:eom}) are expressed in the laboratory frame, but using a system of moving coordinates that translates with the squirmer.
 In particular, Eq. (\ref{eq_mvt}) is obtained using the following relation that links the partial time derivative at a fixed point $\vec{x}$ in the laboratory frame to the partial time derivative at a fixed point $\vec{r}$ in the moving coordinate system: $\partial/\partial t\big|_{\vec x} = \partial/\partial t\big|_{\vec r}-\dot{\vec x} \cdot \vec \nabla$.
-Furthermore, we non-dimensionalised lengths by dividing with the radius $a$ of the spherical squirmer, velocities with a typical velocity $\uc$, and time $t$ with a typical time scale $\tauc$.
+Here $\dot{\vec x}$ is the centre-of-mass velocity of the squirmer.
+Furthermore, we non-dimensionalised lengths by dividing with the radius $a$ of the spherical squirmer, velocities with a typical velocity $\uc$, and time with a typical time scale $\tauc$.
 The resulting non-dimensional parameters are the particle Reynolds number and the Strouhal number: